 open/close all folders

-Voiced by: Takanori Ohyama (original series), Tatsuya Kobashi (Nidaime) (Japanese), Michael Perreca (English)The protagonist of the series (as much as a slice-of-life series can have a protagonist).
+Voiced by: Takanori Ohyama (original series), Tatsuya Kobashi (Nidaime) (Japanese), Michael Perreca (English)Initially, the seeming protagonist of the series (as much as a slice-of-life series can have a protagonist).
 A shy freshman when introduced, he gradually grows to accept his interests in the club.
 He becomes chairman of the club at the beginning of his junior year, then hands it off to Ohno the next year.

 - Ascended Fanboy: Eventually becomes a manga editor.